 Description: In the heart of Nottingham city centre, Crowne Plaza Nottingham features on-site parking and a stylish restaurant.
-Delegates can enjoy the Urban Escape Spa which includes a swimming pool, jacuzzi and steam room.
-Additionally, there are onsite gym facilities.
+Delegates can enjoy the Urban Escape Spa which includes a swimming pool, jacuzzi and steam room as well as onsite gym facilities.

-Location : Approx. 7 min walk from venue Approx. 15 min walk from train station and 5 min taxi
+Location : Approx. 7 min walk from the conference venue and 15 min walk or 5 min taxi from the train station.

-Price: Rooms are £115 pp including VAT. including full buffet style cooked & continental breakfast
+Price: Rooms are £115 pp including VAT and full buffet style cooked & continental breakfast.

-Parking: Parking is on site and free for the first 24hours.
-After this time, its £15 per day.
+Parking: Parking is available on site and free for the first 24 hours.
+After this time, it is £15 per day.

-Booking: To book these rooms please call 0115 936 990 and quote DS4.
-For more information please see 4-Star Hotels In Nottingham: Crowne Plaza Nottingham (ihg.com)
+Booking: To book these rooms please call 0115 936 990 and quote reference DS4.
+For more information, please see 4-Star Hotels In Nottingham: Crowne Plaza Nottingham (ihg.com).

 Best Western Plus Nottingham City Centre. – 3 * Hotel

-Hotel: Straightforward rooms with modern decor offer free Wi-Fi, flat-screen TVs and walk-in showers.
-There's 24-hour room service.
+Hotel: Straightforward rooms with modern decor, free Wi-Fi, flat-screen TVs and walk-in showers.
 Amenities include a restaurant and a bar with a conservatory offering views over the city.

-Location: Approx. 6 min walk from venue and approx. 17 min walk from train station or 7 min taxi
+Location: Approx. 6 min walk from the conference venue and 17 min walk or 7 min taxi from the train station.

 Hotel: Overlooking the Nottingham city skyline.
 All rooms offer a vibrant contemporary style and come with complimentary Wi-Fi, a flat-screen TV and en-suite bathroom.

-Location: Approx. 7 min walk from venue and approx. 18 min walk from train station or 7 min taxi
+Location: Approx. 7 min walk from the conference venue and 18 min walk or 7 min taxi from the train station.